nci/scores/docs/contributing.md

 # Contributing Guide

-Thank you for considering contributing to the scores project.
+Thank you for considering contributing to `scores`.
 Contributions of all kinds are welcome from the community!

 These guidelines describe how to collaborate effectively.

-Types of contributions include bug reports, merge requests and feature requests.
+Types of contributions include bug reports, feature requests and pull requests.
 Contributions which are in line with the roadmap will be prioritised.
 The roadmap outlines the intentions for this package.

 ## Roadmap
-1. Addition of more scores, metrics and statistical techniques
+- Addition of more scores, metrics and statistical techniques
-2. Further optimisation and performance improvements
+- Further optimisation and performance improvements
+- Increase pandas support
-3. Increased support for machine learning library integration
+- Increased support for machine learning library integration
-4. Additional notebooks exploring complex use cases in depth
+- Additional notebooks exploring complex use cases in depth

 ## Bug Reports and Feature Requests

-Please submit bug requests and feature requests through GitHub as issues.
-No specific template or approach is requested at this stage.
-This may evolve, but is currently an open-ended approach.
+Please submit bug reports and feature requests as issues in GitHub: [https://github.com/nci/scores/issues](https://github.com/nci/scores/issues).

 ## Handling Security Concerns

 Please see the information provided in [SECURITY.md](SECURITY.md)

-## Development Process for a Correction or Improvement
+## Pull Requests

+### Workflow for Submitting Pull Requests

 **Note for new contributors:** we are still establishing the smoothest path for new contributors to make code contributions.
 If you aren't sure where or how to start, please email scores@bom.gov.au and we would be happy to help discuss your goals and work through any issues getting set up.